Registration Requirements and Terms

 NOVO: This software system is used to add and drop classes.
 To learn more about using NOVO, visit the How to Register using NOVO page.

 Overload: When a student is approved to register for more credits than is allowed by default.
 For most first-year students, this default maximum is 19 credits.

 Prerequisite: Some courses are only open to students who are taking or who have successfully completed another course.
 Prerequisites are most common for math, science, and language courses.
 For instance, you cannot register for Calculus II unless you are taking Calculus I or have AP or IB credit for it.

 Restrictions: Many courses are restricted to students in certain groups, such as year (first-year, sophomore, etc.), major, minor, or college.
 You can only register for a course if you meet these restrictions.
 For example, if you see “Must have the following Classifications: Freshman (01)” as a restriction, only students classified as first-year are allowed to register for that course.
 As another example, PHIL 10111 (God and the Good Life) is open only to first-year students.
 PHIL 20111 (God and the Good Life, the same class) is open only to students with sophomore status or higher.

 Seat Allocations: The maximum number of seats available for a select population (first-year students, for example) in a particular class

 Time Conflict: Occurs when two courses take place at the same time.
 You cannot register for two courses with a time conflict

 Time Ticket: The date and time a student’s registration period begins.
 This Time Ticket is found in the NOVO registration system under "Registration Status and Holds."

-Ways of Knowing: This name is given to the various categories of Core requirements.
+Ways of Knowing: This name is given to most categories of Core requirements.
 It is often abbreviated “WK.”
-For example, WKFT represents the "Way of Knowing - Theology 1: foundational" Core requirement.
+For example, WKFT stands for "Way of Knowing Foundational Theology."